How to migrate, where to host, which host is the best and how to fully optimize your WordPress site for free once you’re there?

-What’s the differences between ServerPilot and Cloudways and what are they ?
+What’s the differences between ServerPilot and Cloudways; and what exactly are they ?

 A. First, how it works.

-- ServerPilot comes with a free plan that does installation and maintenance for all the important applications, security patches and configurations for your server.
+- ServerPilot comes with an entry level $5/mo plan that does installation and maintenance for all the important applications, security patches and configurations for your server.
 It’s done simply by a click of mouse to connect ServerPilot service to your Vultr or DigitalOcean Cloud VPS whenever you’re ready.
-If you decide to go with ServerPilot, you will have to sign up a server on Digital Ocean or Vultr separately first.
+If you decide to go with ServerPilot, you will have to sign up a cloud server on Digital Ocean or Vultr separately first.

-In simple words, both of these products help you take care of your Cloud VPS more efficiently without the need for technical knowledge in Linux and other server-related components.
-Those are typically the major reasons why people are not very interested in Cloud VPS, even Cloud VPS is a lot faster than shared hosting plan and more often costs you less money on the long run.
+In simple words, all of these products help you take care of your Cloud VPS more efficiently without the need for technical knowledge in Linux and other server-related components, especially Cloudways.
+Those are typically the major deal breakers why people are not very interested in Cloud VPS, even the tech is a lot faster than shared hosting plan and more often costs you less money on the long run.